Amazon, Instacart Grocery Delivery Workers Strike For Coronavirus Protection And Pay

 Instacart's army of grocery delivery workers are not employees, but independent contractors.
 They say the company has not provided them with proper protective items like disinfectants, hazard pay of an extra $5 per order and a higher default tip in the settings of the app.

-Instacart on Sunday said it would distribute supplies, including hand sanitizer, to more workers and that it would change some tipping settings, but did not address the paid sick leave for its contractors.
+Instacart on Sunday said it would distribute supplies, including hand sanitizer, to more workers and that it would change some tipping settings, but did not address paid sick leave for its contractors.

 "Actions speak louder than words," Instacart worker Sarah Polito told NPR.
 "You can tell us that we're these household heroes and that you appreciate us.
 But you're not actually, they're not showing it.
 They're not taking these steps to give us the precautions.
 They're not giving us hazard pay."